Thunkaroos/YellowBrickRoad/README.md

 - Allow users to take and upload "start here" images for each tour
+- Add categorization, searching, and filtering for tour browsing/searching
 - Directions for subways, streets, and museums
 - Google maps integration
 - Add support for informational modals, animated prompts